mcclatchy/honeycomb/base-design/README.md

 - Add custom html after `<!-- custom body code -->`

 *Existing dependencies*
 - `css/base.css` contains all of your base styles.
-(Note: `sass/base.scss` is available and set up to compile into `css/base.css` if you prefer to write in Sass.
+Changes to this file are not recommended.
 - `css/custom.css` is a clean stylesheet to build upon or overwrite styles established in `base.css`.

-`scss/custom.scss` is a clean stylesheet to build upon or overwrite styles established in base.css
+(Note: `sass/base.scss` and `sass/custom.scss` are available and ready to compile into their `.css` counterparts if you prefer [Sass](http://sass-lang.com/install).

 ## Transferring to Newsgate
 1. Step one